United States Bankruptcy Court

 If a telephonic conference is granted, parties should submit a conference call-in number and passcode to Chambers.

 Except as permitted by the Court, moving and responsive briefs shall be no more than 40 pages.
-Reply briefs shall be no more than 20 pages, in each case exclusive of the table of contents and table of authorities.
+Reply briefs shall be no more than 20 pages, in each case exclusive of the table of contents, table of authorities, and exhibits.